 Prior to starting Overdrive, Aston led the design and development of EaziCall, a callback mobile solution for Singtel.
 He is 36 yrs old and married with 2 baby boys.

-Thanks a lot for listening, 1 thing you can do.
-I really hope that you got something meaningful out of this episode and only if you did learn something new, as a thank you, please take a screenshot of this podcast and share it as an Instagram story and tag us.
-The greatest compliment you can give me is to recommend this podcast to colleagues, family, and friends.
-Share a comment and let me know what you think, I’m constantly trying to improve this podcast for you.
+Thanks for listening!
+The greatest compliment you can give me is to recommend this podcast to colleagues, family and friends.
+Share a comment through email or Linkedin and let me know what you think, I’m constantly trying to improve the content in this podcast for you.

-I’m also looking for my next tv show, I recently hosted my last tv show on Channel NewsAsia about the latest business trends in Asia, I flew to Japan to uncover the e-sports industry there which was a lot of fun and I learned a lot about myself and about how to host a show.
-You can look it up on google by typing in Millenial Investor Japan, it’s an hour-long and we met with a lot of interesting characters along the way.
+I’m also looking for my next tv show after I recently guest-hosted my last tv show on Channel NewsAsia about the latest business trends in Asia.
+In this show, I flew to Japan to uncover the e-sports industry with a crew and fixer, and we dove deep into the Esports industry.
+I learned a lot about myself, about how to host, and we found ourselves in a lot of funny situations along the way.
+You can check it out here, it’s an hour-long.
+I’d love to know what you think.

 BMGPM license, thank you to all artists involved.